xbokmd/plastilinn/docs/xBoK/keys/Feature_set_scope.md

-## solution Name - Features - Feature set scope
+## solutions - Features - Feature set scope
 #rating: 35
 - Determine if all the necessary features for the solution have been identified and if there is an appropriate balance between too many or too few features.
 - **💭 Questions**